-- 4. Duration of the procedure when more than one category of NHSN operative procedure is performed through the same incision: If more than one NHSN operative procedure category is performed through the same incision during the same trip to the operating room, record the combined duration of all procedures, which is the time from procedure/surgery start time to procedure/surgery finish time.
-For example, if a CBGC and a CARD are performed on a patient during the same trip to the operating room, the time from start time to finish time is reported for both operative procedures. - 5.
-Duration of operative procedures if patient has two different NHSN operative procedures performed via separate incisions on the same trip to the OR: Try to determine the correct duration for each separate procedure (if this is documented); otherwise, take the time for both procedures and split it evenly between the two. - 6.
-Same operative procedure category but different ICD-10-PCS or CPT codes during same trip to the OR: If procedures of different ICD-10-PCS or CPT codes from the same NHSN operative procedure category are performed through the same NHSN operative procedure category are performed through the same NHSN operative procedure sites, record only one procedure for that category.
+- 2. Duration of the operative procedures when more than one category of NHSN operative procedure is performed through the same incision: If more than one NHSN operative procedure category is performed through the same incision during the same trip to the OR, record the combined duration of all procedures, which is the time from procedure/surgery start time to procedure/surgery finish time.
+For example, if a CBGC and a CARD are performed on a patient during the same trip to the operating room, the time from start time to finish time is reported for both operative procedures. - 3.
+Duration of operative procedures if patient has two different NHSN operative procedures performed via separate incisions on the same trip to the OR: Try to determine the correct duration for each separate procedure (if this is documented); otherwise, take the time for both procedures and split it evenly between the two.
+For example, if an AMP and SPLE are performed during the same trip to the OR.

+- 4. Same operative procedure category but different ICD-10-PCS or CPT codes during same trip to the OR: If procedures of different ICD-10-PCS or CPT codes from the same NHSN operative procedure category are performed through the same incision/laparoscopic sites, record only one procedure for that category.
 For example, a facility is performing surveillance for CARD procedures.
-A patient undergoes a replacement of both the mitral and tricuspid valves during the same trip to the operating room.
-Complete one CARD Denominator for Procedure form because both procedures are in the same operative procedure category (CARD). - 7.
+A patient undergoes a replacement of both the mitral and tricuspid valves during the same trip to the operating room (two CARD procedure codes are assigned).
+Complete one CARD Denominator for Procedure form because both procedures are in the same operative procedure category (CARD). - 5.
 For revision HPRO and KPRO procedures: If total or partial revision HPRO or KPRO is performed, determine if any of the ICD-10-PCS/CM diagnosis or procedure codes indicating infection (see link below) were assigned to the index joint in the 90 days prior to and including the index HPRO or KPRO revision.
 If any of the specified codes are assigned to the procedure, indicate on the Denominator for Procedure form that the revision was associated with 'prior infection at index joint' = YES.
 The 'prior infection at index joint' variable only applies to revision HPRO and KPRO.
 The cases designated 'prior infection at index joint' = YES should be validated before the procedure is submitted to NHSN.
 This validation is necessary to ensure the code is aligned with the index joint revision.
-The ICD-10-PCS/CM code mapping guidance is found on the NHSN website in the SSI section under "Supporting Materials." - 8.
-Same NHSN operative procedure category via separate incisions: For operative procedures that can be performed via separate incisions during same trip to operating room (specifically the following, AMP, BRST, CEA, FUSN, FX, HER, HPRO, KPRO, LAM, NEPH, OVRY, PVBY), separate Denominator for Procedure forms are completed.
+The ICD-10-PCS/CM code mapping guidance is found on the NHSN website in the SSI section under "Supporting Materials." - 6.
+Same NHSN operative procedure category via separate incisions: For operative procedures that can be performed via separate incisions during same trip to OR (specifically the following, AMP, BRST, CEA, FUSN, FX, HER, HPRO, KPRO, LAM, NEPH, OVRY, PVBY), separate Denominator for Procedure forms are completed.
 To document the duration of the procedures, indicate the procedure/surgery start time to procedure/surgery finish time for each procedure separately or, alternatively, take the total time for the procedures and split it evenly between procedures.